crazydq/hytex/README.md

 # Hytex

 Hytex is a state container for JS applications.
-It watches changing objects and trigger re-rendering of views using framework like react.
+It watches changing objects and trigger re-rendering of views or UI components using framework like react.
 It is a lightweight alternative for Redux, Mobx or Flux.

 ## Compatible with all serious browsers
 Works with: IE 9+, FF 4+, SF 5+, WebKit, CH 7+, OP 12+, Node.JS

+## Why?
+JS single-page applications have become increasingly common these days together with the ever incresing complexity in both user experience and UI state.
+Data flow patterns like Redux or Flux appear to solve this problem.
+They both have three major parts: stores, actions, and dispatcher（reducer in Redux).
+The most important concept they develop is that the state of application is stored in one object tree within a single store, and the only way to change the it is to emit an message（actions）that tells which part of data should be modified.
+After receiving the message, a callback function will be applied to do the state modification.

+Using Redux or Flux do relieve the pain of managing application state.
+But they also bring up new headache:

+* We need to create a lot of files for actions and dispatchers（reducers in Redux).
+* State changes can only happen when an action is dispatched which is unfriendly for developers.
+* We have to put fetching data logic in one place (actions) and processing data logic in another place (reducers).

+The last point is the most obvious disadvantage of Redux and Flux.
+The idea that state of application is stored in one object tree is great, but using patterns like actions or reducers bring up unnecessary burden for all developers.
+Message mechanism is a classical design pattern in software engineering for connecting different architecture modules, however, put it inside one architecture module is not reasonable.

+In Hytex, I retain the concept of store but no longer use actions, dispatchers and reducers.
+Changing application state can be accomplished by a simple assignment operation.
+Like "react-redux", Hytex provider a connect function to hook state store and UI components, any data change will trigger the re-rendering of corresponding UI components.

 ## Installation
 npm install hytex --save